PAC-UK Privacy Statement

 PAC-UK is committed to protecting the privacy of all people who we hold information on (referred to as data subjects).

 The following statement outlines how we use and protect your information and who to contact if you have any issues or queries regarding our Privacy Statement.
-This statement is fully compliant with GDPR regulations and ensures we conform to all European laws as the "data controller" of the information you provide to us.
+This statement is fully compliant with UK GDPR/DPA 2018 and all data privacy/protection legislation and ensures we conform to all European laws as the "data controller" of the information you provide to us.

 How we collect your information